RiJo/ExifOrganizer/README.md

 Currently in development of first beta version.

 ## Description
-The idea is to select a source path to be organized, where media files (mainly images, but also videos and music) is gathered from.
+The idea is to select a source path to be organized, where media files (mainly images, but also videos and audio) are gathered from.
 Those files are then copied and structured into a destination path.
-How the media files are organized is configrable via a graphical user interface (GUI) or by command line interface (CLI) for scripting.
+How the media files are organized is configurable via a graphical user interface (GUI) or by command line interface (CLI) for scripting.

+### Supported meta
+* Exif - .jpeg .jpg .tiff .tif
+* MP4 - .mp4 .m4a .mov .3gp .3g2
+* ID3 - .mp3

+Most other media files are parsed in a generic way and lacks the detailed meta data.

-## Screenshot
+### Screenshot
 ![ExifOrganizer GUI](screenshot.png)

 ## Environment